WHO AFRO Region

 Petra Monument, a UNESCO World Heritage Site, illuminated in teal for World Cervical Cancer Elimination Day, Jordan.

-Kyoto Tower illuminated in teal for World Cervical Cancer Elimination Day, Japan.
+Merdeka 118 tower illuminated in teal for World Cervical Cancer Elimination Day, Malaysia.

 Stay informed

-Continue to check this page for the latest updates, stories, and resources on World Cervical Cancer Elimination Day.
+Continue to check this page for the latest updates and stories from communities and countries taking action.

-To stay connected, subscribe to our newsletter to receive updates and opportunities to take part throughout the year, and follow the World Cervical Cancer Elimination Day campaign on social media on 17 November for highlights and real-time stories from across regions.
+To stay connected, subscribe to our newsletter to receive updates and opportunities to take part throughout the year.